FerretDB/FerretDB/website/blog/2021-12-07-mongodb-compatibility-whats-really-important.md

 <!--truncate-->

-In the interview, Mark claims that Amazon’s DocumentDB - one of the leading MongoDB alternatives - is just 34% compatible with MongoDB itself.
+In the interview, Mark claims that Amazon's DocumentDB - one of the leading MongoDB alternatives - is just 34% compatible with MongoDB itself.

 This looks damning, until you remember the 80/20 rule, which applies here as "80% of applications require just 20% of functionality".
 And if one thing you can count on from AWS is that they are listening to their customers and [choosing functionality](https://docs.aws.amazon.com/documentdb/latest/developerguide/release-notes.html) to implement wisely.